chuckpreslar/librarian/README.md

-#librarain
+#librarian

 An ORM for Go.
 As of right now, this is a simple prototype and is under heavy development.

 ## Installation